JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7880 days**.

-And here is a just a random fact -  **There is a Hamburger hall of fame in Seymour, Wisconsin**.
+And here is a just a random fact -  **The first jigsaw puzzle was created by map maker John Splisbury who mounted one of his maps on a sheet of hardwood.
+He proceeded to cut around the borders of each country use a fine saw**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)